Group lasso based selection for high-dimensional mediation analysis: MAHI: a two-step algorithm for Mediation Analysis with HIgh-dimensional data

+The second step of MAHI involves estimating and testing the mediated effects through each of the selected candidate mediators, which we denote $M_1,\ldots,M_{K_{\max}}$ (up to a permutation of the original indices).

+In particular, we adopt the definition of the average indirect effect through $M_k$ defined in \cite{imai_identification_2013}.
+For each treatment value $t\in\{0,1\}$, we consider the average difference in counterfactual outcomes

-The second step of MAHI involves estimating and testing, for each treatment, the direct effect and the indirect effects through each of the selected candidate intermediate variables, which we denote $M_1,\ldots,M_{K_{\max}}$ (up to a permutation of the original indices).
-This is accomplished using the identifiability assumptions and method for low-dimensional multiple mediation analysis described in \cite{jerolon_causal_2020}.
-For clarity, we recall the corresponding quasi-Bayesian algorithm adapted from \cite{imai_general_2010} and refer the reader to \cite{jerolon_causal_2020} for its theoretical justification.
+where $W_k$ denotes the vector of all candidate mediators except $M_k$, and $W_k(t)$ and $M_k(t)$ denote counterfactual variables.
+For simplicity, we focus on the average effect $\delta^k = (\delta^k(1)+\delta^k(0))/2$.
+Estimating and testing these effects relies on the identifiability assumptions and method for low-dimensional multiple mediation analysis described in \cite{jerolon_causal_2020}.
+For clarity, we sketch here the corresponding quasi-Bayesian algorithm adapted from \cite{imai_general_2010} and refer the reader to \cite{jerolon_causal_2020} for all the details and its theoretical justification.

 \textbf{Algorithm for low-dimensional multiple mediation analysis:}